IBM/protect-webapp-using-runtime-container-security/README.md

   This feature detects invocation of prohibited APIs on the application.
 Let us invoke the `test.php` that you uploaded earlier.

-  Invoke the url on the browser -   http://[public-ip-of-cluster]:32425/hackable/uploads/test.php
+  Invoke the url on the browser -   `http://[public-ip-of-cluster]:32425/hackable/uploads/test.php`
+  >Note: `public-ip-of-cluster` is Public IP of the cluster that you noted earlier.

   The below response can be seen on the browser when the access is not prevented:
   ```